HannahIgboke/Data-Quality-Toolkit/README.md

 ## Modules
 1. BaseCheck
-This is an abstract class that all the chers inherit from.
+This is an abstract class that all the checks inherit from.
 Why is it important?
 This is because it enforces a run method on every subclass that inherits from it and validates that only pandas dataframes are accepted as input.
 Can be found in the base.py file.

 2. SchemaValidator
 What problem does it solve?

-In most data workflows, you would observe that datasets rarely stay put (i.e the same).
+In most data workflows, you would observe that datasets hardly stay the same.
 A column might be renamed, or a data type misrepresented.
 And often times we have two instances of our datasets that may be different in some way that we need to know.
-So, rather than manually retreiving thes columns and data types to cross check, the SchemaValidator does the job.
+So, rather than manually retrieving these columns and data types to cross check, the SchemaValidator does the job.

 It's job description involves comparing your current dataset against a reference schema and immediately surfacing any differences from missing columns, unexpected columns and data type mismatches